ncatlab/nlab-content/pages/8/2/0/0/28/content.md

   B(-) \;\colon\; Grp \hookrightarrow Ho(Grpd^{\ast/})
 $$

-then also the homotopies are required to preserve the absepoint, and for homotopies between homomorphisms between delooped groups this means, since there only is a single point, that these homotopies are all trivial.
+then also the homotopies are required to preserve the basepoint, and for homotopies between homomorphisms between delooped groups this means, since there only is a single point, that these homotopies are all trivial.
 Hence regarded this way the functor is a [[fully faithful functor]] again, hence an [[equivalence of categories]]